Table of Contents Contents

 TFSAs

-As mentioned above, a TFSA is a tax free savings account that you can open through a financial institution.
-You do not need to be earning income in order to open a TFSA and no one else will be able to access it because you are the account holder.
+As mentioned above, a TFSA is a tax-free savings account that you can open through a financial institution.
+You do not need to earn income to open a TFSA, and no one else will be able to access it because you are the account holder.
 Only you will be able to dictate any deposits or withdrawals.
-You can access your TFSA through a branch or your financial institutions online banking.
-It is important you keep track of these withdrawals and deposits to verify that you don’t exceed your contribution limits.
+All you need to open an account is to be at least 18 years of age and have a valid social insurance number.
+Even if you don’t open your TFSA immediately, your contribution room left starts accumulating at 18.

 Contribution Limits

-So now that we know our annual and lifetimes how does it work?
-Do these amounts carry over?
-Well, yes they do.
-How much you can put into your TFSA without incurring a penalty depends on how much room you have used and when you opened the account.
-Let’s say you turned 18 in 2023 but are just opening your account now, that would mean your TFSA contribution room before a penalty is $88,000, also known as your unused TFSA contribution room.
-If you have been adding money to your TFSA every year since you turned 18 and always put in the maximum amount, then your 2023 limit is $6,500 since you have no unused contribution room to carry over.
+Let’s say you turned 18 in 2009 but are just opening your account now; that would mean your TFSA contribution room before a penalty is $95,000, also known as your unused TFSA contribution room.
+If you have been adding money to your TFSA every year since you turned 18 and always put in the maximum amount, then your 2024 limit is $7,000 since you have no unused contribution room to carry over.

 Withdrawing From Your TFSA